 An example of a study of the possible detection of SMPs at the LHC assumes a proposed ATLAS high luminosity trigger (∼ 1034cm−2s−1) and high pT ( ≥ 20 GeV/c) muons in which all the three stations of the ATLAS RPC are in coincidence.
 Figure 5 shows the trigger efficiency they obtained.
 The efficiency drops rapidly from 50% at a β= 0.5 to zero at β ∼ 0.35.
 In the Figure above the delay (ns/m) of the SMP particle with respect to an ultra-relativistic particle as a function of β and βγ is reported.
 As the outermost muon chambers extend to radius of ∼ 10m in ATLAS, we can see that the SMP does not reach them during a single beam crossing period of 25ns.
 In the lower Figure the corresponding energy loss rate normalized to its minimum value is shown.
 As can be seen an SMP would be detectable with nuclear track detectors with a Z/ β threshold of 5 at a β ∼ 0.4.
 The rapid increase of the energy loss with decreasing values means that the SMP particle may stop inside the hadronic calorimeter.

-In the Figure below we can see the range of an SMP particle in iron is given as a function of β, for a mass of 0.2, 0.6 and 1 TeV/c2.
+The range of an SMP particle in iron is given as a function of β, for a mass of 0.2, 0.6 and 1 TeV/c2.
 Considering that the inner ATLAS calorimeter system corresponds to about 2 m of iron, we see that only SMP particles with masses M ≥ 1 TeV/c2 could escape the calorimeter when ≤ 0.25.
 An SMP particle stopped inside the calorimeter is typically lost because the kinetic energy deposited into the calorimeter is, in almost every case, below the threshold of the hadron calorimeter trigger.

 The MoEDAL experiment would be able to complement the above search strategies by allowing searches for electrically charged SMPs with Z/β > 5, with a maximum around 200e → 300e.
 The upper limit on the SMP Z/β to which ATLAS and CMS will be sensitive is still unclear.
 However, it is likely to be substantially below the reach of MoEDAL.